spryker/oryx/docs/dependency-injection/dependency-injection.md

 DI is also utilized by many higher-level concepts in Oryx, ranging from adapters, normalizers,  HTTP interceptors, to authentication, product loading, cart management, and checkout process.

-## @spryker-oryx/di package
+## Npm package

-The @spryker-oryx/di library provides dependency injection to Oryx applications, including a variety of useful utilities to streamline working with the DI.
+The @spryker-oryx/di package provides dependency injection to Oryx applications, including a variety of useful utilities to streamline working with the DI.
 This includes:

 - TypeScript models definitions (e.g. Providers)
--  `Injector` - the mplementation of a DI container in TypeScript
+-  `Injector` - the implementation of a DI container in TypeScript
 -  Functions used to set up and manage injectors (`createInjector()`, `getInjector()`, etc.)
 -   Utilities that can be used to resolve dependencies (`inject` and `resolve`)

 In a typical Oryx application, much of the work related to setting up the DI container is handled automatically by the application orchestrator.
 However, the @spryker-oryx/di library provides a set of tools that can be used to further customize and fine-tune the DI as needed.

-# 3. Using services
+# Using services

 ## inject vs resolve